Leibniz-HBI/Social-Media-Observatory/README.md

 # Social Media Observatory

-This Repository is designed to be the central communication interfacer for the Social Media Observatory.
+This repository is designed to be the central communication interfacer for the Social Media Observatory.

 ## Issues and Tasks

-Got any open Questions or a new Task that needs to be addressed?
+Got any open questions or a new task that needs to be addressed?
 Just create and add an Issue.

 ## Knowledge

-If you have any new Information or a Tutorial you want to share.
+If you have any new information or a tutorial you want to share.
 Please feel free to add it to our [Wiki Page](LINK).

 ## Seeking New Tasks